Nkulumane (constituency)

 Nkulumane is a constituency of the National Assembly of the Parliament of Zimbabwe located in the city of Bulawayo in eastern Zimbabwe.

 Elections

 In the 2023 Zimbabwean general election, Desire Moyo was elected from the Citizens Coalition for Change.
 Moyo was killed in car crash on 10 October 2025, rendering the seat vacant.
+The seat was won by ZANU-PF candidate Freedom Phineas Murechu in the following by-election on 20 December 2025.